RuotianJoy/FOSS-Root-Checker/README.md

 ## Key Features :

 - Privacy First Design with full transperancy. ✅
+- No Ads, In-App Purchases and no Data Collection. ✅
 - Modern Material UI. ✅
-- Support for Android 9+ Devices. ✅
+- Support for Android 10+ Devices. ✅
 - Works with Magisk, KernelSU, APatch and any other method. ✅
-- Guidance provided on Rooting. ✅
+- Thorough Guidance provided on Rooting and Unlocking Bootloader. ✅

 ---